 When your research is on the line, you need tools you can trust.

-Vortex Dynamics reduces both the time and effort required for test bed/simulation integration.
-That’s because Vortex Dynamics plugs into MATLAB/Simulink out of the box, and integrates seamlessly with your technical infrastructure.
+Vortex reduces both the time and effort required for test bed/simulation integration.
+That’s because Vortex plugs into MATLAB/Simulink out of the box, and integrates seamlessly with your technical infrastructure.
 You can run robotic controllers developed within MATLAB on both real and simulated robots with equivalent results, saving you significant time and resources.

 Reduce the complexity of robotics systems engineering by simulating mechanical dynamics in a complete operating environment—meaning you can conduct systems-level testing and complete controls development.